jeantessier/node-auth0-test/README.md

 HTTP/1.1 401 Unauthorized
 ```

-If you use a JWT with the required scope, like shown above, you will receive a
+If you use a JWT **without** the required scope, you will receive a different
-different error code.
+error code.

 ```bash
 http --auth-type jwt :3000/api/private-scoped